-Do you know as a retiree, or soon to be retiree, your health care costs estimate in retirement?
+Do you know as a retiree, or soon to be retiree, your health care costs could be?
 Most do not, so if you answered “no” know that you are not alone.
 In fact, a Nationwide Survey “Health Care Costs in Retirement” consumer study 2012, revealed that 4 out of 5 individuals planning for their retirement had no clue as to their retiree health care costs estimate.

-The Average Health Care Costs For Retirees Is Likely Much More Than You Think
+Average Health Care Cost Is Likely More Than You Think

-Finding out the hard way that the average health care costs for a retiree is 5 times what your retiree health care costs estimate was once you have already entered retirement, would likely wreck your odds of financial security in your golden years.
+Finding out the hard way that the health care costs in retirement is 5 times what your retiree health care costs estimate was once you have already entered retirement, would likely wreck your odds of financial security in your golden years.
 Furthermore, it would destroy any savings that you may have hoped to set aside for your spouse or family once you have passed.

 During the planning stages of your retirement finances, you are likely concerned about such risks as market declines and inflation.
-However, as you cross the threshold to a retiree yourself, you can expect that these same risks will amplify and that new ones will begin to emerge – all of which have an effect on the average health care costs for retirees.
+However, as you cross the threshold to a retiree yourself, you can expect that these same risks will amplify and that new ones will begin to emerge – all of which have an effect on health care costs in retirement.

 In addition to the already planned for inflation and possible market declines, you can add outliving your savings to the list of risks.
 However, arguably the most concerning of risks upon entering retirement is health care cost increases.
-With the cost of health care inflating at a steady 5.8 percent over the next five years (according to “National Health Spending Projections Through 2020,” Health Affairs) in addition to the non-inflation, but rather potential decline of Social Security benefits, rising medical expenses should be a real concern to retirees.
+With the cost of health care inflating at over 5.5 percent over the next eight years (according to the “Medicare Board of Directors”) in addition to the non-inflation, but rather potential decline of Social Security benefits, rising medical expenses should be a real concern to retirees.